Our Policy on Complaints

 Belfast BT4 3SL

-If you remain dissatisfied with the Department’s final response to your complaint, you can refer your case to the Northern Ireland Public Services Ombudsman, in any of the following ways;
+7. If you still remain unsatisfied with the response following this second stage then you should raise the complaint with the Northern Ireland Public Services Ombudsman (NIPSO).
+You can refer your case to the Northern Ireland Public Services Ombudsman in the following ways:

 Freepost BEL 1478